CTEC3905-2022/module-handbook/readme.md

 ### Further general advice on your project

+Ask these questions regularly as you develop your code.

 - is all code indented consistently?
 - is all HTML and CSS code validated?
-- is there a good page structure with HTML5 semantic tags?
+- is there a clear page structure with HTML5 semantic tags?
 - is the navigation effective or is some content hard to find?
 - is the site fully responsive at all sizes?
 - is all JavaScript (.js) and CSS (.css) in separate files?
 - are all file names lower-case?
-- are images in a separate folder?
+- are images and other resources in a separate folder?
 - are there any Javascript errors in the console?

 ## Key resources